Flokey82/go_gens/gamerogueish/README.md

     * Custom movement speed
   * [DONE] AI (basic)
     * Custom perception radius
+    * Should recognize traps and see items
   * [DONE] Pathfinding
     * Optimize
+  * [DONE] Traps should affect enemies (hacky)
+    * Only enemies that are within player view are affected
 * Documentation
 * Inventory
   * [DONE] Basic inventory